 A variety of companies use oral drug tests.
 Some companies have a testing policy that explains how and when applicants and employees may be tested for illegal drug use.

-Some industries, including transportation, safety, and transit, may be required by law to test employees.
+Some industries, including transportation and safety, may be required by law to test employees.
 Many federal positions, for example, require drug testing.